The Color of Pomegranates: Locations

-Censorship and release
+Censorship

-Soviet censors and Communist Party officials objected to Parajanov's stylized, poetic treatment of Sayat-Nova's life and complained that it failed to educate the public about the poet.
+Soviet censors and Communist Party officials objected to Parajanov's stylized, poetic treatment of Sayat-Nova's life, and complained that it failed to educate the public about the poet.
 As a result, the film's title was changed from Sayat-Nova to The Color of Pomegranates, and all references to Sayat-Nova's name were removed from the credits and chapter titles in the original Armenian release version.
 The Armenian writer Hrant Matevosyan wrote new, abstractly poetic Armenian-language chapter titles.
 Officials further objected to the film's abundance of religious imagery, although a great deal of religious imagery still remains in both surviving versions of the film.
 Initially the State Committee for Cinematography in Moscow refused to allow distribution of the film outside of Armenia.
 It premiered in Armenia in October 1969, with a running time of 77 minutes.

 The filmmaker Sergei Yutkevich, who had served as a reader for the script in the State Committee for Cinematography's Script Editorial board, recut the film slightly and created new Russian-language chapter titles in order to make the film easier to understand and more palatable to the authorities.
 In addition to cutting a few minutes' worth of footage—some of it clearly due to its religious content—he changed the order of some sequences.
 The film ultimately received only a limited release in the rest of the Soviet Union, in Yutkevich's 73-minute version.

 Reception and legacy

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 94% based on 17 retrospectively collected reviews, with an average rating of 7.2/10.
+On review aggregator website Rotten Tomatoes, the film has an approval rating of 94% based on 18 retrospectively collected reviews, with an average rating of 7.2/10.
 In 1980 Janet Maslin of The New York Times wrote that "the film is elusive in any circumstances.
 However, anything this purely mysterious has its magic."
 The Color of Pomegranates made the Top 10 list for 1982 in Cahiers du cinéma.

 Filmmaker Mikhail Vartanov has said, "Besides the film language suggested by Griffith and Eisenstein, the world cinema has not discovered anything revolutionarily new until The Color of Pomegranates, not counting the generally unaccepted language of the Andalusian Dog by Buñuel".
 According to Michelangelo Antonioni, "Parajanov's Color of Pomegranates is of a stunningly perfect beauty.
 Parajanov, in my opinion, is one of the best film directors in the world."

-French filmmaker Jean-Luc Godard said, “In the temple of cinema there are images, light and reality.
-Sergei Paradjanov was the master of that temple…”
+French filmmaker Jean-Luc Godard said, "In the temple of cinema there are images, light and reality.
+Sergei Paradjanov was the master of that temple."

 Film critic Gilbert Adair argued that "although in both style and content it gives us the impression, somehow, of predating the invention of the cinema, no historian of the medium who ignores The Color of Pomegranates can ever be taken seriously."
 The work ranked 84th in the 2012 Sight & Sound critics' poll of the world's greatest films and appeared in another list of the greatest films by Time Out.